vipasha-dev/ElderlyFallDetection/README.md

-That's a great choice.
-Sometimes you just need the core information without the code blocks cluttering the view.
-Here is the README.md content in Markdown format, ready to be copied, with all code snippets removed.

-Human Pose Classification using MediaPipe and XGBoost This project demonstrates a robust pipeline for human pose classification.
+Human Pose Classification for Elderly Fall Detection using MediaPipe and XGBoost This project demonstrates a robust pipeline for human pose classification.
 It uses MediaPipe to detect 33 body keypoints from images, extracts this data into a CSV file, and then trains a powerful XGBoost classifier to predict different poses or actions based on the keypoint data.

 Features